With such a dynamic female-centric cast, it's only to be expected that this trope shows up in spades.

 - When Penny flees from Atlesian soldiers, Ruby unhesitatingly follows using her speed to try and lose them.
 She loses control of her Semblance and almost falls in front of a lorry but Penny rushes back to save her.
 Once alone, Penny reveals her dark secret, that she's a robot, and Ruby instantly dismisses her concerns telling her that she can feel Penny's soul, unhesitatingly accepting her as a person.
 Penny then hides Ruby from the soldiers to protect her, making it clear that her secrecy up to this point has been largely for Ruby's sake as she doesn't want Ruby getting into trouble.Penny: I'm not real.[Ruby takes Penny's closed hands.
 Penny opens them, letting Ruby see the exposed metal.
 Ruby closes her hands over top.]Ruby: Of course you are.
 You think just because you've got nuts and bolts instead of squishy guts makes you any less real than me?

 - After Penny's doubles round in the Vytal Tournament, Ruby goes to congratulate her personally.
-Penny's first reaction to seeing Ruby is to give her The Glomp.
-She also whispers to Ruby that she desires to stay at Beacon rather than return to Atlas, presumably because she wants to stay with Ruby.
+Penny's first reaction to seeing Ruby is to give her The Glomp before confiding in her that she desires to stay at Beacon rather than return to Atlas.

 - In the finale of Volume 6, when Ruby thinking of happy memories with her friends and family to activate her Silver Eyes against the Leviathan, the last person she thinks of before her mother is Penny.